dan-opse/hanasu-app/README.md

 ![Project Status](https://img.shields.io/badge/status-in%20development-yellow)

-A web application that allows users to practice a new language by recording voice memos, receiving AI-powered transcription, and getting actionable feedback on grammar and pronunciation.
+A web application that allows users to practice a new language by analyzing voice memos, receiving AI-powered transcription, and getting actionable feedback on grammar and pronunciation.

 ---